top of page

 Crayge Lindesay, recording engineer

-musician who works with professionals and mentors young aspiring artists developing their crafts.
+engineer, technician and musician who works with professionals and m mentors young aspiring artists developing their crafts.

 Crayge has received many honors including: UNESCO City of Music BAM Award 2019 for his lifetime works and contributions to artists' development, Platinum and Gold records for various artists.
 He has engineered recordings for many award winning artists for the past 40 years.
 You can reach Crayge here: